Case Study 3

 Skimune®Pharm is designed to predict first-in-man hypersensitivity or adverse immune reactions in response to small or large molecule therapeutics.

-Our client, a global pharmaceutical company requested Alcyomics to determine in vitro responses to a number of small molecule drugs known to be associated or not associated with adverse immune reactions upon administration to humans.
-The study, involving the use of Skimune®Pharm, was performed blind.
-Results showed a positive response to nevirapine, lamotrigine, carbamazepine (grade II response – data not shown ) and phenobarbital (grade III response) and a negative response to metformin and sulphamethoxazole (see Figure1).
+Our client, a global pharmaceutical company requested Alcyomics to determine human in vitro responses to a number of small molecule drugs known to be associated or not associated with adverse immune reactions.
+The study, involving the use of Skimune®Pharm, was performed blinded to outcome.
+Results showed a positive response to phenobarbital (grade III response) and a negative response to metformin and sulphamethoxazole (see Figure1).
 A 0.86 correlation coefficient between Skimune®Pharm results and clinical outcome was determined.
-The high correlation to clinical outcome indicates the strong predictive capacity of the Skimune®Pharm assay and how it can be used as a pre-clinical tool to determine adverse effects of therapeutic drugs.
+The high correlation to clinical outcome indicates the strong predictive capacity of the Skimune®Pharm assay and how it can be used as a pre-clinical tool to determine immunotoxicity of therapeutic drugs.

 Figure 1 Histopathological analysis of the adverse effects of small molecule drugs.
-Skin incubated with phenobarbital showing a grade III positive response, metformin and sulphamethoxazole showing a grade I negative response.
+Skin incubated with phenobarbital showing a grade III positive response, metformin and sulphamethoxazole showing a grade I negative response (B,C respectively).
 In the positive biopsy (A) arrows point to vacuolisation of keratinocytes and cleft formation.